felipeerias/scrollbar-gutter-explainer/README.md

 ## Propagation

 The `scrollbar-gutter` value set on the root element is propagated to the viewport.
-See https://github.com/w3c/csswg-drafts/issues/6079 for more details.
+See https://github.com/w3c/csswg-drafts/issues/6079 for more details (specifically [this CSSWG discussion and agreements](https://github.com/w3c/csswg-drafts/issues/6079#issuecomment-816307011)).

 ## Illustrations 🌅